gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/save_intopp_parameters.rst

 Effect
 ------
-- data on origins, destinations and selectivity is inserted into ``od_properties`` table with new names updated with specified in function parameters suffix
+- data on origins, destinations and selectivity is inserted into :ref:`od_properties_table` table with new names updated with specified in function parameters suffix